UHDanke/gd_docs/triggers/audio.md

 <br>

-# Volume Attenuation
+# Proximity Volume

 The volume of songs and SFX can be set to depend on the distance between a group of sound emitters referenced by Group ID 1 and a sound listener given by Group ID 2 or chosen between P1, P2 and Camera.
+This is also known as Volume Attenuation.

-Attenuation can be set or modified by Edit Song, SFX or Edit SFX.
+Volume attenuation can be set or modified by Edit Song, SFX or Edit SFX.

 ## Behavior